 There is a close association with PSC and Inflammatory Bowel Disease (IBD), with around 70% of PSCers having IBD.
 It is possible that the toxins enter through the leaky gut, and gut lymphocytes (cells involved in the body’s immune response) attack both the gut and the bile ducts as well.

-The British UK-PSC Consortium is currently looking at possible genetic factors that might make people more susceptible to PSC.
+UK-PSC is currently looking at possible genetic factors that might make people more susceptible to PSC.
 PSC Support is supporting this Study.
 All PSCers are encouraged to participate.
 The current emerging data suggest that PSCers have overactive immune systems that make them more likely to respond to trigger factors arising from the bowel by mounting a damaging attack on the bile ducts.
 This knowledge is allowing us to develop new approaches to therapy aimed at suppressing the overactive immune system and new treatments for PSC will be tested in clinical trials over the next few years.

 Because of the differences in the clinical presentation of PSC in patients, it is possible that there are several different mechanisms at work, which can all lead to damage to the biliary tree.
 This possibility makes PSC difficult to study, and identifying any special populations of PSCers will aid research.